BattModels/asimtools/paper.md

 best practice and ensure reproducibility of simulation results.

-`ASIMTools` is for users interested in performing atomistic calculations on UNIX-like operating systems and/or on slurm based High Performance Computing clusters.
-By defining simulation protocols as functions in "asimmodules", they can be easily added to the library of provided asimmodules and iterated on.
+`ASIMTools` is for users interested in performing atomistic calculations on UNIX-like operating systems and/or on slurm-based High Performance Computing clusters.
+By defining simulation protocols as "asimmodules", they can be easily added to the library of provided asimmodules and iterated on.
-This will allow the community to develop a robust set of shareable simulation protocols.
 The flexibility of ASIMTools allows integration of any kind of simulation tools such as the heavily used Atomic Simulation Environment [@larsen_atomic_2017] pymatgen [@ong_python_2013], LAMMPS [@thompson_lammps_2022] etc. with examples provided.
 With the asimmodules